vonazt/savelist/README.md

-### Fullstack template
+### Spotify backup

-Template for app using TypeScript, GraphQL, MongoDB/mongoose, React and TailwindCSS
+Currently used for backing up Spotify Collectibles playlist to MongoDB and saving as local json file